How to make a Mardi Gras or Fat Tuesday-Inspired Cheeseboard with all things yellow, green, purple, and New Orleans!

 The Roth Cheeses I Used for This Board //

 For full disclosure, I chose my cheeses based solely off of color.
-Thankfully, Roth Cheese never lets me down and I had cheese that is yellow AND yellow with flecks of green!
+Thankfully, cheese never lets me down and I had cheese that is yellow AND yellow with flecks of green!
 (When you are committed to a theme, you really need to COMMIT!)

 Dill Havarti // I think that Dill is often overlooked as one of the best herbs.
 It’s so fresh and light and I use it in salads all the time.
 Add it to some Havarti and it makes a really delicious cheese even more delicious.
 (This cheese is really good on a fried egg sandwich.)